ndcbe/controls/Syllabus.md

 ### Collaboration Policy

 You are permitted (and encouraged) to discuss solution approaches to the weekly homework assignments with classmates.
 However, there must be no wholesale copying or paraphrasing of code, solutions, or written discussions.
 You are strongly encouraged to ask questions, including posting pseudocode or code screenshots, on the discussion board on Canvas.
 Likewise, you may use any material posted by the instructors or your classmates in the discussion board on Canvas that you understand.
 Copying code from classmates or the discussion board, you do not understand is prohibited.
 This policy facilitates collaboration while ensuring everyone in the class has the same access.
-Students MAY NOT use old files and solutions for the homework assignments: you must do the problems for homework to be able to do them on the exams too.
+Students **MAY NOT use old files and solutions for the homework assignments or labs or quizes**: you must do the problems for homework to be able to do them on the exams too.

 Your work may be electronically tested for plagiarized content.
 For example, Gradescope can detect highly similar code (i.e., plagiarism for computer code) while distinguishing from provided templates.
 Plagiarism is a serious offense and will have severe consequences per University, College, and Department procedures.